Mátyás Rákosi: Early career

 After returning to Hungary, he participated in the communist movement of Béla Kun and also joined the Party of Communists in Hungary.
 During the short-lived 133-day Communist rule after the resignation of President Mihály Károlyi, when the Hungarian Soviet Republic was established, Rákosi served as Deputy People's Commissar for Trade from 21 March to 3 April in the Revolutionary Governing Council led by Sándor Garbai.
 Between 3 April and 24 June 1919, Rákosi was one of the six people's commissars for social production, alongside Jenő Varga, Antal Dovcsák, Gyula Hevesi, József Kelen and Ferenc Bajáki.
 He was also involved in the Hungarian Red Army's Northern and Eastern military campaigns against the newly formed Czechoslovakia and Romania.
 At the end of July 1919, he was promoted to Commander of the internal law-enforcement Red Guard for a short time.

+Following the Hungarian Soviet Republic's fall, Rákosi fled Hungary on 2 August 1919 via the Austrian border, eventually to the Soviet Union where he worked as part of the Communist International, including representing it at the Livorno Congress of the Italian Socialist Party in 1921.

+Rákosi arrived in the Soviet Union via Vienna as a member of the Béla Kun group in May 1920. with instructions from Béla Kun and Jenő Landler, he was the first to personally report to Lenin about his experiences in the fallen Hungarian Soviet Republic.
+Although he did not develop a close relationship with Lenin later, the meeting remained a defining experience for Rákosi for the rest of his life and he made a painting about this important meeting in the 1950s.